-I am so honored to be curating an art exhibition at the Seymour Conservatory at Wright Park: “Ethnobotany: An Artists’ Study of Plants”, Sept.
-5-Oct.
-12!
-Ethnobotany is the study of relationships that have existed between primitive societies and plants down through the ages and around the world.
-Think about it: from earliest beginnings, the lives of plants have been intertwined with our human existence in the guise of food, clothing, medicine, shelter, transportation, ritual, currency, and more.
-In this show, 12 artists explore ethnobotany through works that make often surprising connections between contemporary circumstances, plant life, art and science.
-The century-old Seymour Conservatory and arboretum is one of Tacoma’s grandest gems, and a truly amazing venue for art. ~Lisa Kinoshita
+It was a great honor to curate this show at the century-old conservatory in Wright Park, one of only three such antique gems on the West Coast (the other two are in Seattle and San Francisco).
+Similarly grand structures have all but disappeared, according to Amy Ryken, Seymour Conservatory Chair.
+“Ethnobotany: An Artists’ Study of Plants” explores the relationships that have existed between the plant kingdom and human culture down through the ages and around the world.
+Think about it: from earliest beginnings, the lives of plants have been intertwined with our own existence in the guise of food, clothing, medicine, shelter, transportation, ritual, currency, and more.
+In this show, 11 artists explore ethnobotany through works that make often surprising connections between contemporary circumstances, plant life, art and science.
+You can see the exhibit through October 12 – and Seymour Conservatory, an amazing work of art in itself. ~Lisa Kinoshita

 On the subject of plants, in a dynamic TED talk Los Angeles artist and green activist, Ron Finley, describes his South Central neighborhood and how community gardening is changing it.
 Witnessing the toxic impacts of fast food, he made a defiant, ebullient response: “I planted a food forest in front of my house.”
 His idea has gone viral.
 Please watch this amazing video, and consider the benefits of growing food in your community.

 All content – Copyright 2013 by Lisa Kinoshita